SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 #### MQTT authentication

-MQTT supports setting a username and a password.
-To connect to Cumulocity IoT, the MQTT username needs to include both tenantID and username in the format "tenantID/username".
+MQTT supports authentication via username and password or via device certificates.

+To connect to Cumulocity IoT via username and password, the MQTT username needs to include both tenantID and username in the format "tenantID/username".

+To connect to Cumulocity IoT via certificates, devices have to contain whole chain of certificates leading to trusted root certificate.
+Also they have to contain server certificate in their truststore.

 #### MQTT ClientId